qruto/laravel-wave/README.md

 </details>

-Now you can use [Echo and Broadcasting](https://laravel.com/docs/8.x/broadcasting#broadcasting-to-presence-channels) as usual with all of the supported features!
+Congrats, you can use [Echo and Broadcasting](https://laravel.com/docs/8.x/broadcasting#broadcasting-to-presence-channels) as usual with all of the supported features!

 ### Wave Models